-All training and curriculum development activities at Santee Alternative School support the implementation of Common Core Content Standards and State curricular frameworks.
-Teachers annually receive between 3 - 5 days of professional development at the site and/or district level.
+All training and curriculum development activities at the Santee Success Program support the implementation of Common Core Content Standards and State curricular frameworks.
+All teachers, districtwide, annually receive between 3 - 5 days of professional development at the site and/or district level.
 Decisions concerning selection of staff development activities are performed by the principal, district administrators, and grade level representatives using tools such as teacher input, district benchmark results, data analysis, and focus groups to determine the areas in which additional teacher training may enhance classroom instruction and increase student achievement levels.
-All Santee Alternative teachers receive support through peer coaching and mentoring.
+Santee Success Program certificated staff receive support through peer coaching and mentoring.
 All staff are encouraged to attend professional workshops and conferences.
 Classified support staff receive job related training from department supervisors and district representatives.